argilla-io/argilla/docs/getting_started/setup_&_install_&_aws.md

 ### Setup an AWS profile

-`aws` command cli must be installed.
+The `aws` command cli must be installed.
 Then, type:

 ```shell
 aws configure --profile rubrix
 ```

 and follow command instructions.
-For more details, visit aws [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
+For more details, visit [AWS official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

-Once profile is create (a new entry should be created in file `~/.aws/config`), you can activate by setting environment variable:
+Once the profile is created (a new entry should be appear in file `~/.aws/config`), you can activate it via setting environment variable:

 ```shell
 export AWS_PROFILE=rubrix
 ```

 ### Create docker machine (aws)

 ```shell
 docker-machine create --driver amazonec2 \
 --amazonec2-root-size 60 \